 Eternal’s second album had seen them shift their sound more firmly towards the R&B market, although Power Of A Woman acted as a rather nice transitional step from the slightly more pop-orientated material of their debut album.
 However, I Am Blessed had a very clear identity; it would be difficult to argue that as a gospel-ballad, it was uniquely distinctive.
-But certainly, in UK terms at least, we don’t remember any acts at the time releasing songs like this.
+But certainly, in UK terms at least, few acts at the time were releasing songs like this.
 Perhaps most surprisingly, I Am Blessed manages not to sound like a blatant attempt to cater to an American audience.
-Sure, Stay had peaked at #19 on the Billboard Hot 100, and therefore we’re sure that the record label was keeping at least half an eye on whether Eternal could re-launch in that market.
+Sure, Stay had peaked at #19 on the Billboard Hot 100, and therefore Eternal‘s record label were surely keeping an eye on whether they could re-launch in that market.
 But primarily, this sounds like the sort of music that would have influenced the group, and they were now in a position to successfully and credibly emulate it for the UK market.

 In a world where some have more and some have less

 And I am blessed